 Advantages of Soft Clipping

-In general, soft clipping provides an elegant way to create distortion that enhances or alters the sound of a signal without creating the hard edges and unwanted artifacts often associated with hard clipping.
+In general, soft clipping provides an elegant way to create distortion that enhances or alters a signal’s sound without creating the hard edges and unwanted artifacts often associated with hard clipping.

 Soft clipping gently rounds off the peaks of waveforms as they exceed the threshold, creating a smoother transition between distorted and non-distorted signals.

-This method helps preserve the dynamics of the signal better than hard clipping, which often significantly reduces dynamics, allowing for more precise control over volume and nuances.
+This method preserves the signal’s dynamics better than hard clipping, which often significantly reduces dynamics.
+It allows for more precise control over volume and nuances.

 The distortion produced by soft clipping is typically perceived as more pleasant and natural, making it ideal for applications where a natural sound character is desired.